variantstudios/wisdomwaysacupuncture.com/pages/conditions-treated/index.md

 The issues I work on often involve multi-system problems — commonly related to hormonal imbalances and/or stress and overwork/fatigue.
 While not always complex, they can usually be quite a puzzle and I love trying to crack the code!

-By cracking the code we've discovered the underlying connection between all your symptoms, and that's how many different problems can be treated all at once.
+By cracking the code we've discovered the underlying connection between all your symptoms, and that's how several different symptoms can be treated all at once.

 ### Conditions for which I refer out: